 are great for hair that lies a little flat and cries out for a much-needed lift.
 The formula is enriched with Collagen, which helps hair to appear thicker and denser leaving you with beautiful big and bouncy locks with plenty of body.

 Apply a boosting mousse (such as Volume & Bounce Body Booster Mousse

-on damp hair from root to tip.
+on damp hair from collections to tip.
 Brush through – a paddle brush is best for ensuring maximum volume.